-In light of all that is happening in this world, it is an eye-opening novel about parenting a child who struggles with gender identity and how one fictional family navigates the world to help their child live in a place of compassion, joy, and acceptance.
-Perhaps, we see this more as a news headline issue, a debate about bathrooms, or an issue for others.
+This eye-opening novel is about parenting a child who struggles with gender identity and how one fictional family navigates the world to help their child live in a place of compassion, joy, and acceptance.

 Poppy’s parents begin to explore other areas in the world to find places that can accept Poppy for who she is from Seattle to Thailand.
-I know your family resides in Seattle, but how did you make the discovery that Thailand was so open and welcoming in this way?
+I know your family resides in Seattle, but how did you discover that Thailand was so open and welcoming in this way?

-Your exploration of gender identity is an unusual one because you are really showcasing that gender identity does not need to be a black or white issue.
+Your exploration of gender identity showcases that gender identity does not need to be a black-or-white issue.
 For example, not every child needs to make life-altering decisions, like involving medical or surgical intervention, right away.
 What message do you hope your readers will walk away with from this family’s fictional journey?

 I do also believe that the more and more quickly we stop thinking about gender — and most things — as either-or, black-or-white, the better the world becomes for all of us.

-Poppy did not disclose her gender to her closest friends and her family chose to keep this a secret and live her life as a girl.
-Do you think keeping this secret is wrong?
+Poppy did not disclose her gender to her closest friends, and her family chose to keep this a secret and live her life as a girl.
+Tell me more about this decision.

-In this difficult political climate, how can we be true and kind advocates for transgender or gender nonconforming children and their families?
+In this difficult political climate, how can we be genuine and kind advocates for transgender or gender-nonconforming children and their families?

 The cover of your book is beautiful.
 What does the orange peel on your cover symbolize?

 Ooh, thank you.
 I love it, but I can’t take credit for it.
 That cover is entirely down to the geniuses at Flatiron Books.

 I think the orange peel makes you think about insides versus outsides, about layers, about what’s on top and what’s underneath and which is important and which can just be peeled away.